 2.7.
-Question Mark
+Question mark

 As in Catalan, the question mark is used in English to signal that the sentence should be pronounced in an interrogative tone of voice.
-Unlike in Catalan, it is never used initially.
+It is never used initially.

 Who goes there?

 Why do women not choose to study ICTs?

 Where do you want to search?

 2.8.
-Exclamation Mark
+Exclamation mark (AmE: exclamation point)